Doloris: Dual Conditional Diffusion Implicit Bridges with Sparsity Masking Strategy for Unpaired Single-Cell Perturbation Estimation: Experiments and Results

 \subsection{Ablation Study}

-To further evaluate the effectiveness of \textbf{Unlasting}, we compare it with the following methods through an ablation study.
+To further evaluate the effectiveness of \textbf{Doloris}, we compare it with the following methods through an ablation study.
 1)\textbf{w/o~$\mu_{c},\sigma_{c}$}: Excludes the mean and variance of the unperturbed group from the model input.
-2)\textbf{w/o~latent}: During sampling, the input latent embedding $x^{l}$ in Eq.~\ref{ODE}.~b is replaced with random Gaussian noise.
+2)\textbf{w/o~latent}: During sampling, the input latent embedding $x^{l}$ in Eq.~\ref{eq:ODE_add_noise_inference}.~b is replaced with random Gaussian noise.
 3)\textbf{w/o~mask model}: Removing the mask model forces the model to predict the expression of all genes during training.
-4)\textbf{w/o~GRN}: For molecular perturbations only, the model does not use the GRN block to simulate molecular effects.
 The results are shown in Fig.\ref{fig:ablation}.

 The experimental results indicate that the $\mu_{c},\sigma_{c}$ of unperturbed cells are crucial, as perturbations essentially represent a transition from the unperturbed state.
 Compared to random Gaussian noise, latent embeddings generated by adding noise to unperturbed cells provide a more structured and interpretable initialization, leading to significantly improved generation quality and modeling efficiency.
 Experimental results highlight the critical role of the mask model.
-Due to the sparsity of gene expression data, with many silent genes, the model without masking tends to focus on predicting zeros, diverting attention from actively expressed genes and reducing diversity and biological accuracy in the generated profiles.
-Furthermore, the results clearly show that the integration of GRN information is crucial for the model to accurately understand perturbations.
+Due to the sparsity of gene expression data, with many zero-valued genes, models without masking tend to focus on predicting zeros, which diverts attention from actively expressed genes and reduces both diversity and biological fidelity in the generated profiles.
+As shown in Fig.~\ref{fig:collapse}, the intra-class distances (Eq.~\ref{E-distance}) of predictions decrease in models trained without masking strategy.